rasmusbugge-glitch/git_training/README.md

-# world-hello
+# World hello
-This is my secound repository.
-I am looking forward to learning more.
+this is the version from main branch